antmicro/kenning/README.md

 kenning list runtimes
 ```

-For more verbose information, use `-v` and `-vv` flags (module's dependencies, description, supported formats and more)
+For more verbose information, use the `-v` and `-vv` flags (module dependencies, description, supported formats and more)

 To display more specific information about a particular class, use `kenning.scenarios.class_info`: